mdeguzis/documents/systems-engineer/python/readme.md

 # About

 This is a temporary page for Python-related materials.
-It will be moved the documents/ root after some time.
+It will be moved to the documents/ root after some time.